r-s-lewis/data-science-S2023/challenges/c03-stang-assignment.md

 **Observations**:

 - At first, there appears to be a relatively steep trend line.
 However, on closer inspection, the data seems to sporadic to be correlated.
-  Getting an r^2 value of 0.2030935 gives us a final verdict that there is no correlation of statistical merit.
+The low r^2 indicates a very weak association between \`thick\` and \`nu’.

 ### **q4** Consider the following statement: